 Exploratory Papers Description

 Exploratory papers submissions are smaller, focused studies, works-in-progress, or design probes, based on provocative ideas that explore a topic in new and possibly multiple ways.
 Exploratory papers set themselves apart from journal-ready full papers and notes by moving beyond the conventional genre of a research paper as a way of inspiring discussion aimed at shaping the future of practice-focused CSCW research.
-As such, presentation of these papers at the conference will utilize an alternative format such as Pecha Kucha or interactive panel (final format yet to be determined) to encourage conversation and feedback.
+As such, the presentation of these papers at the conference will utilize an alternative format, such as a round table (final format yet to be determined) to encourage conversation and feedback.

 Exploratory papers are single-blind reviewed by the ECSCW program committee and members of the community.
 Therefore, submissions should not be anonymized.
 One round of peer review will lead to an accept or reject decision with no opportunity for revision and resubmission (though minor revisions may be requested for accepted papers).
 Accepted exploratory papers will be published in the ECSCW/EUSSET Digital Library as an edited collection with ISBN and DOIs under the EUSSET DL License.